 Saunderson has stated that he originally used a Casio CZ-5000 (a phase distortion synth!) back in the late ’80s when he first created this sound.
 He just messed with the patch and the oscillators until he got something he thought was interesting.

 That’s one of the best parts of this patch — it’s simple, yet incredibly effective in making the hips move!

 Nowadays, wavetable and FM synthesizers have become the go-to tools for making Reese basses.
 At the top of that list is probably three main tools: Native Instruments’ Massive and FM8, and Xfer’s Serum.
 While these can certainly be made with other synths, this trinity offers a ton of incredibly deep sound design tools to make some really amazing basses.

-Stay tuned!
-In a couple weeks, we’re going to launch a follow-up post whereby we’ll show you how to build the Reese Bass synth patch from Netsky’s drum ‘n’ bass classic, “Escape,” from scratch.
+Now, head here to learn how to build the Reese Bass synth patch from Netsky’s drum ‘n’ bass classic, “Escape,” from scratch.

 In the meantime, continue learning about synthesis and patch design with Soundfly’s exciting new course, Advanced Synths and Patch Design for Producers.
-Preview the course for free today, and subscribe for unlimited access here.
+Preview the course for free, and subscribe for access here.